 The caring staff here at Heartland Boys Academy acknowledges that teenagers and their parents today face huge challenges from the culture.
 Teens are assaulted by a barrage of negative peer pressure.
 The Heartland model for change is called Positive Peer Culture (PPC), which asserts that young people can develop self-worth, significance, dignity, and responsibility only as they embrace the positive values of serving and caring for others.

-Many boys in our military school program turn away from their self-destructive behavior to a lifetime of serving others.
+Many boys in our program for troubled boys turn away from their self-destructive behavior to a lifetime of serving others.
 If your teenage boy needs order and discipline to turn his life around, please consider Heartland.

 Athletics at Heartland Boys Academy contribute to leadership development and character maturation as part of a holistic approach to development.
 Every teen is encouraged to participate in at least one sport because of the valuable life skills that can be learned.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please consider looking outside of Casper, Wyoming to learn how our military school program can guide your child toward restoration.
 To find out more, please contact us today.

 |More about military schools in Casper, Wyoming: |